 The radiant cut is another slightly more unusual cut, and it certainly lives up to its name.
 Similar in shape to an emerald cut, the radiant has greater brilliance due to its 70 light-reflecting facets.

 Brides with an active lifestyle, or who work in professions such as healthcare or early education need an engagement ring that is designed to avoid snagging.
-Rings with a high setting are best avoided; instead, try a bezel setting.
-This type of setting holds the ring in place with a smooth ring of metal, which means it won’t catch on clothing or equipment.
+Rings with a high setting are best avoided.
+Instead, try a bezel setting.
+This type of setting holds the ring in place with a smooth ring of metal.
+As a result it won’t catch on clothing or equipment.
 The channel setting for accent diamonds along the band is also perfect for this purpose.

 If you think your engagement ring might be subject to a lot of wear and tear due to your lifestyle or occupation, consider choosing a ring made from platinum.
 This precious metal looks just like white gold, but it is stronger and more durable.